-You’ve probably heart that it’s important to have a purpose statement.
+You’ve probably heard that it’s important to have a purpose statement.

-Let’s face it, people have been talking about how pastors need to cast vision and explain purpose for as long as you can remember.
-The problem is…most of what you’ve heard about that is wrong.
-Or at least, incomplete.
+Let’s face it, people have been talking about how pastors need to cast vision and explain your purpose for as long as you can remember.

-Start With Why, by Simon Sinek, is one of the best leadership books I’ve read.
+Start With Why, by Simon Sinek, is one of the best leadership books you could read with your team (and here are a few other recommendations).
 He says it’s a huge mistake to start talking about strategy and products before you clarify the why.
 He says you’ve got to nail down that big purpose.
 Your church needs that deep sense of why and you should be able to communicate it in one sentence.
 That’s your purpose statement.

 Take a look at some examples…

 - “To make disciples of all nations.” – Christ Fellowship Miami